pow25/vergilplus/README.md

 ## Build/Test: <br />
 ```
-The Vergilpls is managed by maven, including Junit test.
+Vergilpls is managed by maven, including Junit test.
 To build our project simply run mvn build, same for testing
 ```

 ## Install: <br />